-A Dwolla API customer is created programmatically by your CIP verified Dwolla Master Account via the Create a Customer endpoint.
+A Dwolla API Customer is created programmatically by your CIP verified Dwolla Master Account via the Create a Customer endpoint.
 All of the Customer's required information will be handled through the API and the Customer will interact directly with your application to manage their account.
-As a developer, you will want to create a Customer that best suits the business case of your application.
+As a developer, you will want to create the Customer type that best suits the business case of your application.
 Below is a very high level detailing of the Customer types available with Dwolla.

 Verified Customers are defined by their ability to both send and receive money.
 They can also interact with any customer type and hold a